Real Estate French Market Overview

 Destination French Riviera

-The Côte d’Azur is also full of international schools and establishments offering specialised classes in foreign languages.
-These include:
+The Côte d’Azur is also very rich in international schools or courses specialising in foreign languages.
+Among others:

-– The International School of Nice, offering a private education in English, leading to the International Baccalaureate (IB), recognised in over 120 countries.
+– The International School of Nice offers a private English language education programme, which prepares students for the International Baccalaureate (IB), which is recognised by more than 120 countries.

-– The Centre International is a secondary school with four international sections (Anglo-American, German, Spanish and Italian), leading to the IB.
+– The International Centre is a secondary school with preparatory sections, 4 international sections (Anglo-American, German, Spanish and Italian) and prepares for the Geneva International Bac.

-- The Campus International de Cannes teaches higher eduction for foreign students in French language and civilisation.
+– The Cannes International Campus offers foreign students courses in French and French civilization.